helm/helm/docs/faq.md

 In Helm 3, Helm switched the Go import path over from `k8s.io/helm` to `helm.sh/helm`.
 If you intend to upgrade to the Helm 3 Go client libraries, make sure to change your import paths.

+### Helm delete

+In order to better align the verbiage from other package managers, `helm delete` was re-named to `helm uninstall`. `helm delete` is still retained as an alias to `helm uninstall`, so either form can be used.

+In Helm 2, in order to purge the release ledger, the `--purge` flag had to be provided.
+This functionality is now enabled by default.
+To retain the previous behaviour, use `helm uninstall --keep-history`.

 ## Installing